dmccuskey/lua-error/README.md

 ```

 In the `catch` you see that:
-* first, we're checking to see if it's a regular string-type error. if so, re-raise the error.
+* first, we're checking to see if it's a regular string-type error. if so, re-raise the error since we only care about Error objects.
-* second, we're checking the object-type of the error using the method `isa()`, looking for a `ProtocolError`
+* second, by using the method `isa`, see if the error is type `ProtocolError`, bailout with protocol error.
 * third, it's not an error we can handle, so bailout with an internal error.